flyteorg/flyte/docs/deployment/configuration/resource_manager.rst

 How Flyte plugins request resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Flyte plugin registers the resource and the desired quota of every resource with the **ResourceRegistrar** when setting up FlytePropeller.
+Flyte plugins register the desired resource and resource quota with the **ResourceRegistrar** when setting up FlytePropeller.
 When a plugin is invoked, FlytePropeller provides a proxy for the plugin.
 This proxy facilitates the plugin's view of the resource pool by controlling operations to allocate and deallocate resources.

 .. dropdown:: :fa:`info-circle` Enabling Redis instance
    :title: text-muted